pradeeban/mediator/docs/source/index.rst

 ..
-ISB-CGC documentation master file, created by sphinx-quickstart on Sun Dec 20 11:20:02 2015.
+MEDIator documentation master file, created by sphinx-quickstart on Thursday July 21, 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.